learn-js/npm-recipes/book.md

 ### Node.js

-We'll be using node.js mostly to get at npm, node's bundled package manager.

-We will also write modules in the style of node.js.
+We will write Node.js-style modules not only for the server, but also the browser.

 Our code written for the browser will utilize the node.js style of modules thanks to browserify, a tool for bundling node modules for the browser.

-This means that we won’t cover the RequireJS/AMD toolset for javascript development, but will focus on node/CommonJS modules whenever possible.
+This means that we won’t cover the RequireJS/AMD toolset for javascript development, but will focus on Node/CommonJS modules.

-You’ll learn more about this later in the book as we go into depth with using Leaflet.js alongside browserify.

 ### npm